cicada-lang/cicada-solo/docs/articles/integer-as-quotient-type.md

 # Quotient as a function

-We know quotient is about equivalent class, and an equivalent class can always be captured by a function, say `f: (X) -> Y`, the inverse image of `b: Y` can be viewed as a subset of `X`, and an equivalent class.
+We know quotient is about equivalent class, and an equivalence class can always be captured by a function, say `f: (X) -> Y`, the inverse image of `b: Y` can be viewed as a subset of `X`, and an equivalence class.

 Can we directly define the structure of integer by the built-in equivalent `Equal`, and use a function to capture quotient type?

+This means that the classification problem of the equivalence class is solved, which might not always be the case.

 ```cicada
 datatype Int {